“We do not learn from experience; we learn from reflection on experience.”

 By highlighting the 5 phases of reflection, Christopher Johns developed the Johns Model.
 This blog will effectively confer detailed information about the model along with an effective example of the implementation of the model.

-15. All-inclusive Elaboration of Borton's Model of Reflection
+15. All-inclusive Guide to Borton's Reflective Model

 Borton’s model was developed by Terry Borton who was working as a teacher and was based on Rolfe et al’s framework of reflection.
 This blog covers a detailed description of the model along with explaining the implementation of the model.

-16. Scrupulous Delineation of Schön's Reflective Model
+16. Master the Art of Reflection with Schön's Reflective Model

 Schön's model of reflection came to light in 1991 and was developed by Donald Schön.
 This blog will encounter detailed information about the model along with its implementation in nursing practice.